Project-OMOTES/rtc-tools-heat-network/tests/README.txt

     understanding/explaining/documenting
     - test case description: standard format, using Checks: list functionality
     - separate tests a bit more
     - modelica - how many are there? delete or replace?
-Which funcionality is being tested,-->> summary of what assert statements are being used in these cases? - KvR
+Which funcionality is being tested,-->> summary of what assert statements are being used in these cases? - 1st priority testing work KvR
     - test code coverage - with and without modelica test cases - KvR
     - Test idea of setting up matrix with rows-test files, columns-constraints - Jim
     - Absolute heat work: new test cases to be added, and some existing test cases to be updated - wait for this to be completed before updating to much comments